neutron-org/neutron-docs/docs/tutorials/onboarding/part-2-calling-modules-and-contracts.md

 ## Overview

-In the previous part of this tutorial we learned how to implement a simple contract that manages its own state, and how to write a simple UI for it.
+In the previous part of this tutorial we learned how to implement a simple contract that manages its own state.
 Real-world applications, however, are rarely that simple; in order to implement something useful, you need to know how to interact with **other smart contracts** and with Neutron **modules**.

 ## Smart contracts